Forthing Jingyi X3

-The Forthing Jingyi X3 is a subcompact CUV produced by Dongfeng Liuzhou Motor under the Jingyi product series of the Dongfeng Fengxing sub-brand.
+The Forthing Jingyi X3 is a subcompact crossover SUV produced by Dongfeng Liuzhou Motor under the Jingyi product series of the Dongfeng Fengxing sub-brand.

 Overview

 The Forthing Jingyi X3 is positioned under the first generation Forthing Jingyi X5 compact MPV it shares the platform with at launch.
 It was launched in 2014 with prices ranges from 66,900 yuan to 86,900 yuan.
 Design is similar to the facelifted Dongfeng Fengxing Jingyi X5 I as the two vehicle shares the same platform.
 A minor facelift was launched in 2016 refreshing the front grilles.